Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 This is another excellent feature that allows you to educate your audience or get creative by offering an alternative ending to a viral video.

-Like many other social media platforms, TikTok gives you an option to go live.
+Like many other social media platforms, TikTok lets you go live.
 The only catch is that you need at least 1000 followers to unlock this feature.

 This format is excellent for: